gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/docs/opennmsKuwaibaIntegration.md

 Reports are numbered depending on their order of provisioning, so PRIS requests the report number from a list of reports and then uses that number in the request.

-PRIS also injects external parametes into the request which are set in the requisition.properties file.
+PRIS also injects external report parameters into the request which are set in the `requisition.properties` file for each requisition deefinition.